burncycl/k8s-echo-test-cert-manager-letsencrypt/README.md

 - https://medium.com/@balkaran.brar/configure-letsencrypt-and-cert-manager-with-kubernetes-3156981960d9

 ### Potential Gotchya
 I run my K8s cluster behind my home router/firewall.
-This router/firewall performs port-forwarding to 10.9.9.50.
+This router/firewall performs port-forwarding to the internal ingress 10.9.9.50.
 The cert-manager health check API will not be able to hit the external endpoint to verify connectivity.
 Thus, you have to perform some DNS trickery.
 By using my internal DNS server, I pointed echo1.fyzix.net and echo2.fyzix.net to the internal IP address 10.9.9.50 where my Nginx Ingress is hosted.